 Until next time.

 *NB* My copy of The Year of Living Danishly was a purchase I made for myself and has not been gifted to me or commissioned as a sponsored post.
-The links to the book (which I would have put in anyways) are using a Waterstones Affiliate link.
-But this does not cost you any extra and may earn me a little extra money (to put towards more books!)
+The links to the books are affiliate links.
+By shopping with Bookshop, you’re also helping independent booksellers across the country.
+I have also put in a Waterstones affiliate link for those who wish to shop here.
+This does not cost you any extra and may earn me a little extra money (to put towards more books!)